Rektroth/VanillaTweaksTweaks/README.md

 - *Don't Eat the Bowl!* & *Smaller Utilities*

 To use these fixes:
-- ensure that the two incompatable tweaks are included in your custom Vanilla Tweaks pack
+- ensure that the two incompatible tweaks are included in your custom Vanilla Tweaks pack
 - place the fixes at the highest priority so that they override your custom pack

 ## Additional Aesthetics